|

 anything more than slavery.
 Just take me back!"
 What is he saying?
 I

 tell you what he is saying, he's saying, "I submit to you!"
-Isn't he?
+Isn't

 "And I break my allegiance to my past master."